d’Overbroeck’s Reviews, Rankings, Fees, And More

 • Exceptional Value-Added Score: The school boasts the highest value-added score in Oxfordshire and ranks among the top 30 nationally, a testament to its commitment to excellence.

 • Holistic Approach: d’Overbroeck’s adopts an “individual approach to learning,” placing a strong emphasis on personalised education that supports each student’s growth.
+Each student is paired with a tutor where they meet every week to catch up on just about anything.

 • Strong Performance in Maths: The maths department shines, with students benefitting from consistent teaching by the same maths teacher from years 9 to 11.
 Collaborative learning is evident, where capable students mentor their peers.